Surbhi-Kohli/JSModulesAndWebpack/Webpack/7StartingOutRight.md

 ### Adding Webpack Plugins
-You may want to have separate config files and save them all in build-utils folder
+You may want to have separate config files and save them all in build-utils folder And this is gonna be where all of our supplemental,let's say partial configurations, or other utilities might end up.
 First install html-webpack plugin
 ```
 npm install html-webpack-plugin --save-dev